CascadeEnergy/hapi-mysql-routes-plugin/README.md

 **tableIndex** `string` _required_

 The primary key of the mysql table.
-This has to be an auto-increment key.
+This is constrained to be an auto-increment key.

 **requestTransformation** `function` _optional_